-Classes meet for one hour daily, Monday through Thursday, during the 16-week Fall and Spring semesters.
-Fall semester runs August to December, and the Spring semester runs January to May.
-Classes meet for 90 minutes daily, Monday through Thursday, during the 10-week Summer term, which runs May to July.
+In-person classes meet daily, Monday through Thursday, during the 16-week Fall and Spring semesters.
+Fall semester runs August to December, and Spring semester runs January to May.
+Some classes also meet daily, Monday through Thursday, during the 10-week Summer term, which runs May to July.

-EFL courses provide five credit hours each.
-The cost-per-credit hour for EFL is the same as for any curriculum course at Wake Tech.
+Charges for EFL courses are based on the cost-per-credit hour schedule for curriculum courses at Wake Tech.
 Federal financial aid may be used to pay for EFL courses if you qualify, but make sure you are aware of limitations and restrictions that may apply.
 Contact the Financial Aid Office for advice about using aid.

 Follow these steps to apply to the EFL program: